What is medical indemnity?

 Arrangements) Order 2014, all registered healthcare professionals are legally required to have adequate and

-Here is a link to the GMC's website page with details of the legal requirement for indemnity.
+The GMC's website gives details of the legal requirement for indemnity.

 Who are the medical indemnity organisations?